arijeetkonar1997/compiler_design/README.md

 # compiler_design
-To find out the terminals from a production
+To find out the terminals and non terminals from a production without repeatation